sherryduong93/Predict_AirBnB_Listings/README.md

 <br><br>
 ### Additional Feature Engineering
 <br>**Converting The Fee Columns to "0/1" based on whether or not they had the fee**
-<br>-Cross-Validation R2 for Random Forest: Dropped to 0.82
+<br>-Cross-Validation R2 for Random Forest: Dropped to 0.84
 <br>-Next Step: Keep columns as is
 <br><br>**Creating a feature that captures the count of amenities provided**
 <br>-Currently the "Amenities" columns is a set of amenities, stored as text.
 I will count the number of items stored in the set, with each item reflecting an amenity provided by the property.
-<br>-Cross-Validation R2 for Random Forest: Increased to 0.89, RMSE: 1.22
+<br>-Cross-Validation R2 for Random Forest: Increased to 0.91, RMSE: 1.23
 <br>-The num_amenities feature also became the 3rd most important feature in the feature_importance plot.
 ![image](https://github.com/sherryduong93/Predict_AirBnB_Listings/blob/working/Graphs/num_amenities_imp.png)
 <br>-Next Step: Continue with this feature for future implementation
 <br><br>**Categorical Feature for Accomodations/beds/bedrooms/bathrooms**
 <br>-Once the number reaches a certain threshold for the accomodation columns, there is an apparent diminishing return.
 <br>-I will create features that determine whether or not the listing is over this threshold.
-<br>-Cross-Validation R2 for Random Forest: No change, 0.89, RMSE: 1.23
+<br>-Cross-Validation R2 for Random Forest: No change, 0.91
 <br>-Next Step: Not much of an improvement to keep the feature.
-Remove to prevent overfitting.
+Remove to reduce model complexity.
 <br><br>**Neighborhoods**
 <br>After converting the price density into a heatmap on top of San Francisco, it is apparent that the highest listing prices are concentrated in the center of San Francisco.
 ![image](https://github.com/sherryduong93/Predict_AirBnB_Listings/blob/working/Graphs/all_listings_sf.png)
 ![image](https://github.com/sherryduong93/Predict_AirBnB_Listings/blob/working/Graphs/scatter_heatmap_neighborhoods.png)
 <br>From this insight, I created a new feature to capture whether or not the listing was in the city center, which I determined as 1 if neighborhood within list: ("Western Addition", "South Of Market", "Downtown/Civic Center", "Financial District"), and 0 if not.
-<br>-Cross-Validation R2 for Random Forest: Dropped to 0.85
+<br>-Cross-Validation R2 for Random Forest: Dropped to 0.87
 <br>-Next Step: Do not proceed with this feature
 <br><br> **Second Option: Splitting into 4 geographical locations (Northeast, Southeast, Northwest, Southwest), with Northeast holding the top 5% listings in terms of price.**
 <br><pre>Northeast: Mission, Western Addition, South Of Market, Castro/Upper Market, Downtown/Civic Center, Haight Ashbury, Nob Hill, Marina, Pacific Heights, Russian Hill, North Beach, Financial District, Chinatown, Presidio Heights,